On bringing Frida Kahlo’s style and paintings to life through costumes.

 That will be a day full of extreme emotions!
 (Laughs) Because the costumes include lots of big headdresses, long skirts, an extreme make-up, there will be a lot to worry about that day.
 Will it all work, stay in place, move the way I hope it will?

 I am looking forward to this day very much.
 It is the day I can finally see everything I’ve worked on for over a year together on stage.
-We will have ironed out the most difficult challenges during all the rehearsals at ENB, so I’m sure I will enjoy the final run to the max!
+We will have ironed out the most difficult challenges during all the rehearsals at English National Ballet, so I’m sure I will enjoy the final run to the max!